Photograph of Koala

 Birds

-Emu, Superb Lyrebird, Satin Bowerbird, Superb and White-winged Fairywrens, Plains-wanderer, Little Penguin, Wedge-tailed Eagle, Australian Owlet Nightjar, Rainbow Bee-eater and the Tasmanian endemics; Tasmanian Native Hen, Green Rosella, Black-headed, Strong-billed and Yellow-throated Honeyeaters, Yellow Wattlebird, Forty-spotted Pardalote, Tasmanian Thornbill, Tasmanian Scrubwren, Scrubtit, Dusky Robin and Black Currawong, as well as Black Swan, Cape Barren Goose, Australian Shelduck, ducks including Pink-eared, Stubble Quail, Hoary-headed Grebe, Shy Albatross, Short-tailed Shearwater, Australasian Gannet, Australian Pelican, Black-faced Cormorant, White-faced and White-necked (Pacific) Herons, Brown and Grey Goshawks (including white morph), White-bellied Sea Eagle, Little Eagle, Spotted and Swamp Harriers, Black and Brown Falcons, Australian Hobby, Australian (Purple) Swamphen, Banded and Masked Lapwings, Hooded and Red-capped Plovers, Black-fronted, Inland and Red-kneed Dotterels, Sooty Oystercatcher, White-headed (Black-winged) Stilt, Latham’s Snipe (mostly Sep-Mar), Little Buttonquail, Pacific Gull, Brush and Common Bronzewings, Crested Pigeon, parrots such as Australian King, Ground, Orange-bellied (most likely Sep-Feb on Tasmania), Superb, Swift (most likely Sep-Feb on Tasmania) and Turquoise, Musk and Rainbow Lorikeets, Cockatiel, Crimson Rosella, Galah, Little and Long-billed Corellas, Yellow-tailed Black, Gang-gang and Sulphur-crested Cockatoos, Fan-tailed and Pallid Cuckoos, Horsfield’s and Little Bronze Cuckoos, Tawny Frogmouth, Laughing Kookaburra, Azure, Red-backed and Sacred Kingfishers, White-throated Treecreeper, Southern Emuwren, honeyeaters including Blue-faced and Crescent, Eastern Spinebill, Black-eared Miner, Rufous Bristlebird, thornbills, White-browed Scrubwren, Striated Fieldwren, Southern Whiteface, Grey-crowned and White-browed Babblers, Eastern Whipbird, woodswallows including White-browed, Grey and Pied Butcherbirds, Grey and Pied Currawongs, Australian Magpie, Ground Cuckoo Shrike, White-winged Triller, Varied Sittella, Golden, Gilbert’s, Olive, Rufous and Red-lored Whistlers, Grey Shrike Thrush, Grey Fantail, Magpie-lark, Forest Raven, White-winged Chough, Apostlebird, Flame, Pink, Red-capped, Rose and Scarlet Robins, White-backed Swallow, Brown and Rufous Songlarks, Bassian Thrush, and Beautiful and Diamond Firetails.
-Also a chance of Brolga Crane, Major Mitchell’s Cockatoo, Powerful, Sooty and Tasmanian Masked Owls, Budgerigar, Australasian Bittern, Freckled Duck, Crimson and Orange Chats, Black, Regent, Painted and Pied Honeyeaters, Eastern (Crested) Shrike Tit and Pilotbird.
+Emu, Stubble Quail, Black Swan, Australian Shelduck, ducks, Hoary-headed Grebe, Shy Albatross, Short-tailed Shearwater, Australasian Gannet, Australian Pelican, White-faced and White-necked (Pacific) Herons, Brown and Grey Goshawks (including white morph), Little and Wedge-tailed Eagles, White-bellied Sea-eagle, Spotted and Swamp Harriers, Black and Brown Falcons, Australian Hobby, Australasian (Purple) Swamphen, Red-capped Plover, Black-fronted and Red-kneed Dotterels, Sooty Oystercatcher, Latham’s Snipe (mostly Sep-Mar), Little Buttonquail, Pacific Gull, Brush and Common Bronzewings, parrots such as Superb and Turquoise, Australian King-parrot, Musk and Rainbow Lorikeets, Cockatiel, Crimson Rosella, Galah, Little Corella, Yellow-tailed Black-cockatoo, Sulphur-crested Cockatoo, Fan-tailed and Pallid Cuckoos, Horsfield’s and Shining Bronze-cuckoos, Tawny Frogmouth, White-throated Nightjar (mostly Nov-Mar), Australian Owlet-nightjar, Laughing Kookaburra, Azure, Red-backed and Sacred Kingfishers, Rainbow Bee-eater, Red-browed and White-throated Treecreepers, Superb and White-winged Fairy-wrens, Southern Emu-wren, honeyeaters including Blue-faced, Eastern Spinebill, thornbills, White-browed Scrubwren, Southern Whiteface, Grey-crowned and White-browed Babblers, Eastern Whipbird, woodswallows including White-browed, Grey and Pied Butcherbirds, Grey and Pied Currawongs, White-winged Triller, Varied Sittella, Golden, Gilbert’s and Rufous Whistlers, Magpie-lark, White-winged Chough, Apostlebird, Red-capped, Rose and Scarlet Robins, White-backed Swallow, Brown and Rufous Songlarks, Bassian Thrush and Diamond Firetail.

 Invertebrates